dwafotapa/Carsales/README.md

 ### Repositories

-Carsales uses repositories.
-They are an extra layer that aims to encapsulate the business/data access logic in one place for better code reusability and extension.
+Repositories are an extra layer that aims to encapsulate the business/data access logic in one place for better code reusability and extension.
+Carsales uses one repository per domain entity: one for Cars and one for Enquiries.

 ### AutoMapper